Western Pacific in Utah

 April 4, 1979

 The sale of the assets and liabilities (but not the stock) of Western Pacific Railroad to Newrail took effect.
 On the same day, Newrail changed its name to Western Pacific Railroad, and the previous railroad company controlled by Western Pacific Industries changed its name to OldWestCo.
-WPI then owned only a railroad company with no assets.
+The Railroad assumed $115,000,000 of debt and obligations and Industries divested itself of Railroad.

 July 24, 1979